bcakmakoglu/vue-flow/README.md

 This doesn't work with Vue2, sorry.

 ## Development
-This project uses Vite for development and Rollup to create type definitions.
+This project uses Vite for development and Rollup to create a distribution.

 ```bash
 # start (dev)